WTVC: Newscasts

 As of August 2024, WTVC presently broadcasts 47 hours of locally produced newscasts each week (with 8 hours each weekday and 3 1/2 hours each on Saturdays and Sundays).
 In the event of special sports coverage overlapping news time, the station streams a live newscast on its website.
 The station also airs a public affairs show, This-N-That, which is produced separately from the news department, but does have news updates when necessary.
 Longtime personality Don Welch hosted the show until his retirement in 2014.
-James Howard now hosts the show that airs at 12:30 weekdays, which does has a weather segment.
+James Howard became host of the show afterward.

 Through the late-1960s and mid-1970s, WTVC branded its newscasts under the Eyewitness News label.
 In 1975, this switched to Action News.
 In the late-1980s, it was one of the first stations in the country to adopt the NewsChannel branding.

 In the early 1990s, WTVC produced a 10 p.m. newscast for then-independent WFLI-TV, which was eventually canceled.
-In 1994, the station began airing a nightly 10 o'clock broadcast on Fox affiliate WDSI-TV using station meteorologists, sports anchors, news reporters and news video, while WDSI provided separate news anchors.
+In 1994, the station began airing a nightly 10 p.m. broadcast on Fox affiliate WDSI-TV using station meteorologists, sports anchors, news reporters and news video, while WDSI provided separate news anchors.
 In 2000, that station launched its own news department and aired local news on weekday mornings, weekday afternoons at 4, and nightly at 10.
 In 2004, the news department at WDSI closed down and a news share agreement with WTVC was re-established.
-Since then, this station has been producing Fox 61 First at 10 on WDSI.
-With the acquisition of WDSI-TV's non-license assets and Fox programming, the 10 p.m. newscast is now branded First at 10 on Fox Chattanooga.
+After that point, WTVC produced Fox 61 First at 10 on WDSI.
+With the acquisition of WDSI-TV's non-license assets and Fox programming in 2015, the 10 p.m. newscast became branded as First at 10 on Fox Chattanooga.

-From the 1960s through the 1970s, WTVC newscasts were usually in last place, but it was not until new owners Belo took over, that the ratings began to favor WTVC.
-Since the mid-1980s, WTVC had waged a spirited battle with WRCB for first place in the local news ratings weekdays, while WDEF has usually trailed both stations.
+From the 1960s through the 1970s, WTVC's newscasts were usually in last place, but it was not until new owners Belo took over, that the ratings began to favor WTVC.
+Since the mid-1980s, WTVC has waged a spirited battle with WRCB for first place in the local news ratings weekdays, while WDEF has usually trailed both stations.
 On March 1, 2014, WTVC launched the area's second-only weekend morning newscast.
 Named Good Morning Chattanooga Weekend, the broadcasts air from 6 to 7 a.m. and from 8 to 9 a.m.
-The weekend editions of Good Morning America are aired between the newscasts at 7 a.m.
+The weekend editions of Good Morning America air between the newscasts at 7 a.m.